Moc/teamspeak3/README.md

 ## Roadmap - planned features ##
-* Multiple TS3 viewer menus (ability to add each server to different menu areas)
-* Add templates to modify the layout of the viewer
+* Add templates to allow modificaton of the viewer layout (get rid of HTML in class)
-* Administration functionality (under consideration)
+* Administration functionality (under consideration - later stage)

 ## How to get help? ##